 - Gabapentinoids: these medications can improve pain in patients with fibromyalgia.

 Complementary therapies, including massage, movement therapies, acupuncture, and chiropractic treatments may also help.

 What makes Yale Medicine unique in its treatment of fibromyalgia?

-The Yale Medicine rheumatology department provides state-of-the art, multidisciplinary clinical care for patients with arthritis and complicated, multisystem autoimmune diseases.
+The Yale Medicine rheumatology department provides state-of-the-art clinical care for patients with arthritis and complicated, multisystem autoimmune diseases.
 We also utilize a full array of imaging and laboratory services to diagnose and treat conditions.

-Yale Medicine’s approach to treating fibromyalgia is multi-dimensional, incorporating medications, regular low-to-moderate intensity physical exercise, optimizing sleep quality, and treating concurrent mood issues (if present) such as depression and anxiety.
+Yale Medicine’s approach to treating fibromyalgia incorporates medications, regular low-to-moderate intensity physical exercise, optimizing sleep quality, and treating concurrent mood issues (if present) such as depression and anxiety.
 Our doctors may also recommend complementary therapies such as physical therapy, massage, and mindfulness programs.